 How your child plays, learns, speaks, acts and moves offers important clues about your child’s development.
 Developmental milestones are the things most children (75% or more) can do by a certain age.

-Check the milestones your child has reached by his or her 2nd birthday and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.
+Check the milestones your child has reached by age 2, and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

 What Most Children Do at This Age:

 - Notices when others are hurt or upset, like pausing or looking sad when someone is crying